Husband. Businessman. Alaskan.

 Then, we need to start managing our $60 billion Permanent Fund like other large foundations, trusts and sovereign wealth funds are managed.
 Taking these steps will balance the budget and fund a healthy, stable and growing dividend for Alaskans.

 New, broad based taxes are entirely unnecessary.
 The steps I have outlined above will close the fiscal gap.
-Our current governor and the House Democrats are trying to use the fiscal gap as an excuse to grow an already over-sized state budget.
+Our current governor and the House Democrats are trying to use the fiscal gap as a scare tactic in order to grow an already over-sized state budget.

 Depoliticize the Dividend Program